 An icon system that actually works

 The font-based icon approach had two problems we could no longer ignore: accessibility and performance.
-Font icons arrive as a single character in the accessibility tree, which screen readers handle inconsistently at best.
+Font icons arrive as a single character in the accessibility tree.
+Screen readers handle that inconsistently at best.
 They also carry the weight of the entire font file regardless of how many icons you’re actually using.

 The replacement is an SVG sprite.
 Each icon is properly structured, individually optimised, and accessible by default.
 A straightforward change that closes a meaningful gap.